-Under RFRA, whenever a federal law, policy, or action substantially burdens a person's sincere religious exercise, they have the right to an exemption unless the government can show that the religious objector's compliance with the law is necessary to further a compelling government interest.
+a compelling government interest.
 For example, in Gonzales v.
-O Centro Espirita Beneficente Uniao do Vegetal, a church whose members used hoasca (a substance made illegal under federal law) during religious services argued that it was entitled to a RFRA exemption from federal enforcement of the Controlled Substances Act (CSA).
+O Centro Espírita Beneficente União do Vegetal,29 a church whose members used hoasca (a substance made illegal under federal law) during religious services argued that it was entitled to a RFRA exemption from federal enforcement of the Controlled Substances Act (CSA).
 The Supreme Court agreed, holding that the government had failed to show that enforcing the CSA against the church was necessary to furthering any compelling government interest.

-1997-Present: In the 1997 decision City of Boerne v.
-Flores, the Supreme Court held RFRA to be unconstitutional as applied to state laws and policies.
+1997-Present: In the 1997 decision City of

+Boerne v.
+Flores,30 the Supreme Court held RFRA to be unconstitutional as applied to state laws and policies.
 After this decision, RFRA only provides religious exemptions from federal laws and policies.
-In response to City of Boerne, many states passed their own RFRA laws, or "mini-RFRAs," which apply constitutions, thus providing broader protections for religious practices than the U.S. constitution after Smith.
+In response to City of Boerne, many states passed their own RFRA laws, or "mini-RFRAs," which apply the RFRA standard to state and local activities.
+Today, nearly half the states have such laws.31 In addition, several states have a right to religious exemptions under their state constitutions, thus providing broader protections for religious practices than the U.S. Constitution after Smith.32